FlexMeasures/flexmeasures/documentation/configuration.rst

 FLEXMEASURES_PLANNING_TTL
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Time to live for UDI event ids of successful scheduling jobs.
+Time to live for schedule UUIDs of successful scheduling jobs.
 Set a negative timedelta to persist forever.

 Default: ``timedelta(days=7)``